nicklafferty/craftycody/content/crochet/my-favorite-valentine-s-day-patterns.md

 [**Valentine earflap hat**](https://www.ravelry.com/patterns/library/valentine-earflap-hat) **by Valentine Tsvyrko**

 Definitely a unique hat perfect for Valentine's Day.
+Doesn't use much yarn and includes sizes from toddler to adult.
+You could also pick a non-pink-themed colorway to make it more subdued or go totally crazy with it.